|

 Fort St. Andrew, Berbice, 29th Decb.
 1810.

-Imported in the Ships Belleisle and Eglington and for Sale by the
+IMPORTED in the Ships BELLEISLE and EGLINGTON and for Sale by the

 Subscribers, the following Goods per package. - Three months credit to approved